Josh012006/Josh012006/README.md

       * I know how to use Node.js to build server-side applications.
       * Another one of my skills is my ability to use Express.js with template engines like Handlebars and Pug.
       * I've also mastered OOP in C++ and JavaScript.
+      * I also know how to use React.
   - 🔍 I'm looking for a remote internship as a junior software developer.
   - How to reach me: josuesmjr.mongan@gmail.com
   - Fun facts🥳: I really love computer science and always liked discovering new things by disassembling🔧 electronic devices. 🎹📚 I also play piano and I like reading a lot.